-• Civil rights of disabled people have been continuously violated during the pandemic.

-• There is little evidence that they won't continue to be violated.
+- Civil rights of disabled people have been continuously violated during the pandemic. - There is little evidence that they won't continue to be violated.

-The pandemic will remain a key planning and response factor in additional disasters.
+The pandemic will remain a key planning and response factor, in addition to concurrent disasters.

-Hospitals and congregate settings
+Hospitals and congregate settings: